-- A dedicated Quality and Patient Safety Department works with hospital leaders, physicians and staff to identify ways to continually improve quality and safety, including by reducing the incidence of serious preventable events such as health care-associated infections, patient falls, and medication errors.
+- A dedicated Quality and Patient Safety Department works with hospital leaders, physicians and staff to continually improve quality and safety, including by preventing events such as healthcare-associated infections, patient falls, and medication errors.
 This department also monitors performance on important quality measures.

 Transparency about our quality and safety efforts

-Importantly, we believe in sharing the results of our quality and safety efforts with the community we serve through open reporting of outcomes and quality measures.
-To that end, Emerson participates in statewide reporting initiatives and data-sharing—and you can find information on our quality and safety performance on these websites:
+We share the results of our quality and safety efforts through open reporting of outcomes and quality measures.
+We participate in statewide reporting initiatives and data-sharing — and you can find information on our quality and safety performance on these websites:

-To learn more about when it is appropriate to use antibiotics and to learn more, visit the CDC.
+To learn more about when it is appropriate to use antibiotics, visit the Centers for Disease Control and Prevention website.

 Your feedback is important to us

-Patient feedback helps us understand what we’re doing well and where we need to improve.
-That’s why we ask you to tell us about your experience and level of satisfaction with our care through a survey called HCAHPS, or the Hospital Consumer Assessment of Healthcare Providers and Systems, administered by an organization called Press Ganey.
+Patient feedback helps us understand what we are doing well and where we need to improve.
+That is why we ask you to tell us about your experience and level of satisfaction with our care through a survey called HCAHPS, or the Hospital Consumer Assessment of Healthcare Providers and Systems, administered by an organization called Press Ganey.

 Soon after discharge from Emerson (and most hospitals in the U.S.), patients are mailed this survey in order to provide feedback about their recent hospital stay.
 Here is recent data from the Press Ganey surveys on the percentage of patients surveyed who would recommend Emerson Hospital for their care:

-If you have concerns about the quality of the care you have received at Emerson Hospital, we urge you to make your concerns known to us.
+If you have concerns about the quality of the care you have received at Emerson Hospital, we urge you to share your feedback with us.